ajam/facelift/README.md

 Facelift
 ===

+**This repository is no longer being maintained.
+Please use [https://github.com/mhkeller/facelift2](https://github.com/mhkeller/facelift2).**

 A small script to search Facebook posts and (post comments) on a given page by a matching keyword.
 Used in (the soon-to-be-released) [Terms of Service](http://projects.aljazeera.net/2014/terms-of-service) for finding mentions of the Snapshot program by Progressive auto insurance customers.

 Matching posts are saved as an array of Facebook post objects in `out/matching_posts.json` every ten matches.
 Searches are case-insensitive.